Mass Effect 3: Sales

 EA originally shipped 3.5 million units of Mass Effect 3 in its first month.
-It sold 349,000 digital copies on Windows alone by the end of March 2012.
+It sold 349,000 digital copies on the PC alone by the end of March 2012.
 The game sold over 890,000 copies in its first 24 hours.
 According to The NPD Group, it sold 1.3 million physical copies in its debut month, which amounted to twice the total of Mass Effect 2 during its opening month in January 2010.
 In May 2012, EA reported that Mass Effect 3 grossed over $200 million during Q4 FY12.

 Accolades

-Following its release, Mass Effect 3 received a number of year-end awards, including Satellite Award for Outstanding Role Playing Game, Best RPG at the Spike Video Game Awards, Game of the Year from Game Informer, Best Overall RPG from IGN, and Best Co-Operative Multiplayer and Best Game Cinematography from Inside Gaming Awards.
+Following its release, Mass Effect 3 received a number of year-end awards, including Satellite Award for Outstanding Role Playing Game, Best RPG at the Spike Video Game Awards, Role-Playing/Massively Multiplayer Game of the Year at the 16th Annual D.I.C.E.
+Awards, Game of the Year from Game Informer, Best Overall RPG from IGN, and Best Co-Operative Multiplayer and Best Game Cinematography from Inside Gaming Awards.